Last Content Update:

-We currently have five K9 teams assigned to the Patrol Unit so that a K9 team is on-duty seven days a week, providing round the clock service to the community.
+We currently have three K9 teams assigned to the Patrol Unit so that a K9 team is on-duty seven days a week, providing round the clock service to the community.
 Visit the K9 Unit website to learn more.

 Officers respond to about 98,000 calls for service each year.
 Uniformed officers provide patrol services in their specific work area, known as "Beats".
 Officers work a single beat for one year, giving them a better understanding of each area's unique problems.
 Ventura has four beats that cover the city from the west to the east.